open-telemetry/opentelemetry.io/content/en/docs/languages/java/libraries.md

 ### Dependencies

-To begin, set up an environment in a new directory called `java-simple-http-client`.
-Within that directory, create a file called `build.gradle.kts` with the following content:
+Set up an environment in a new directory named `java-simple-http-client`.
+Inside the directory, create a file named `build.gradle.kts` with the following
+content:

+{{% alert color="info" %}} Please note that this example is built with Gradle, you might need to amend directory structure and pox.xml to run using Maven
+{{% /alert %}}

 {{< tabpane text=true >}} {{% tab Gradle %}}